furiosa-ai/furiosa-models/docs/model_object.md

 ## Inferencing with Session API

-You can create a session by passing the `enf` field of the model object to the `furiosa.runtime.session.create()` function.
-The "enf" field's binary is already compiled, so you can perform inference directly without the compilation process.
-You can also manually quantize and compile the original f32 model with the given calibration range.
+To create a session, pass the `enf` field of the model object to the furiosa.runtime.session.create() function.
+Passing the pre-compiled `enf` allows you to perform inference directly without the compilation process.
+Alternatively, you can also manually quantize and compile the original f32 model with the provided calibration range.

 !!!Info
     If you want to learn more about the installation of furiosa-sdk and how to use it, please follow the followings: